Let’s learn Japanese with our analysis of manga. We will analyse a manga snippet from Yotsubato! (よつばと!) Volume 6.

 The difference between とろける and とける:

-よ (indicates certainty/emphasis to make the listener aware of it)
+よ (used to make the listener aware of the information)

 watashi, ashita kara daietto suru yo!